Playhouse Playmaker is our Writers' Attachment Programme for playwrights at any stage of their career, led by award-winning playwright Clare Bayley.

 What is Playhouse Playmaker?

-In June 2021, the Playmakers have the opportunity to share an extract of their completed script as part of Offbeat Festival, rehearsed and performed by professional actors.
-You can listen to audio extracts of the 2019/20 Playmakers’ plays here.
+In Jun 2022, the Playmakers have the opportunity to share an extract of their completed script as part of Offbeat Festival, rehearsed and performed by professional actors.

 JC Niala is a playwright, nature writer and poet.
 Her plays include The Strong Room, 2010 (shortlisted for BBC Africa Performance) and Unsettled, 2019 (Methuen, Bloomsbury) which was published in the second ever collection of plays by African women.
 Her films include Something Necessary, 2013 (prod.
 Tom Tykwer) and Wazi?
 FM, 2015 (Best Picture Zanzibar International Film Festival).